openebs/openebs/k8s/openshift/examples/README.md

 Templates may require specific versions of OpenShift so they've been namespaced.
-At this time, once a new version of Origin is released the older versions will only receive new content by speficic request.
+At this time, once a new version of Origin is released the older versions will only receive new content by specific request.

 Please file an issue at https://github.com/openebs/openebs you'd like to see older content updated and have tested to ensure it's backwards